 These tips can help reduce your risk of falling when you're outdoors.

 When you go outdoors, keep your hands free by using a cross-body shoulder bag, a fanny pack, or a backpack.
 Make sure your bag or pack is balanced and not too heavy.
 Keep your hands out of your pockets for better balance.

 - Keep porches and outside walkways well lit.

 If you wear bifocal or progressive lenses, you may have problems as you step off curbs or climb stairs.
 See about getting glasses with a single prescription that you can wear when you walk.

 - Use delivery services.

-Find out about 24-hour drugstores and grocery stores near you that can take orders over the phone and make deliveries to your home.
+Find out about drugstores and grocery stores near you that can take orders over the phone and make deliveries to your home.
 Use these services, especially when the weather is bad.